CaseyPYZ/Interactive-Lab-Hub/FinalProject/README.md

 #### 2. Gloves part (controller)

-In order to accurately detect the hand gesture made from the input end, we decide to use flexisensors (bending sensor) that would be able to detect the change of resistance within a circuit when bended.
+In order to accurately detect the hand gesture made from the input end, we decide to use flex sensors (bending sensor) that would be able to detect the change of resistance within a circuit when bended.

-This is how we connect a flexisensor to raspberry pi (through a breadboard).
+This is how we connect a flex sensor to raspberry pi (through a breadboard).
+> More details on wiring in the section below.

 ![image](https://user-images.githubusercontent.com/42874337/145885891-a060bdc2-a079-4911-a65e-e0aa2aa3ee88.png)

 ![image](https://user-images.githubusercontent.com/42874337/145886024-e8167439-db86-4552-afd7-0a185f537f02.png)

-After making sure of the sensor's ability of outputing continuous data, we extend it using wires and attached 5 flexisensors to a glove on the palm side.
+After making sure of the sensor's ability of outputing continuous data, we extend it using wires and attached 5 flex sensors to a glove on the palm side.

 ![image](https://user-images.githubusercontent.com/42874337/145886390-ce40f184-7539-409c-90fa-a35e2df7a4db.png)